Enoch Powell: Departure from the Conservative Party

-The Conservatives had promised at the 1970 general election in relation to the Common Market.
-"Our sole commitment is to negotiate; no more, no less".
-When Heath signed an accession treaty before Parliament had even debated the issue, the second reading of the Bill to put the Treaty into law was passed by just eight votes on second reading, and it became clear that the British people would have no further say in the matter, Powell declared his hostility to his party's line.
+The Conservatives had promised at the 1970 general election in relation to the Common Market, "Our sole commitment is to negotiate; no more, no less."
+The second reading of the Bill to put the Treaty into law was passed by just eight votes and Powell declared his hostility to his party's line.
 He voted against the government on every one of the 104 divisions in the course of the European Communities Bill.
-When finally he lost this struggle, after three years of campaigning on the question, he decided he could no longer sit in a parliament that he believed was no longer sovereign.
+When Britain finally entered the EEC in January 1973, after three years of campaigning on the question, he decided he could no longer sit in a parliament that he believed was no longer sovereign.

 A Daily Express opinion poll in 1972 showed Powell to be the most popular politician in the country.
-In mid-1972, he prepared to resign the Conservative whip and changed his mind only because of fears of a renewed wave of immigration from Uganda after the accession of Idi Amin, who had expelled Uganda's Asian residents.
+In mid-1972 he prepared to resign the Conservative whip and changed his mind only because of fears of a renewed wave of immigration from Uganda after the accession of Idi Amin, who had expelled Uganda's Asian residents.
 He decided to remain in parliament and in the Conservative Party, and was expected to support the party in Wolverhampton at the snap general election of February 1974 called by Edward Heath.
 However, on 23 February 1974, with the election only five days away, Powell dramatically turned his back on his party, giving as the reasons that it had taken the United Kingdom into the EEC without having a mandate to do so, and that it had abandoned other manifesto commitments, so that he could no longer support it at the election.
-The monetarist economist Milton Friedman sent Powell a letter praising him as principled.
+The monetarist economist Milton Friedman sent Powell a letter praising him as principled, and notably, there was a breakaway faction of the Conservative Party in Gloucester which selected a candidate who stood under the party name of "Powell Conservative", securing 366 votes, 0.7 per cent of the overall vote share in the constituency.
+There was also a candidate listed in the neighbouring constituency of Stroud who obtained 470 votes, 0.8 per cent of the overall vote share in the constituency.